noobscode/kalel/README.md

 ```
 Supported OS:
 -------------------
-Tested on Ubuntu 14/17 and Kali Linux (Debian)
+Tested on Ubuntu 14/17, Kali Linux, Parrot Security OS and Debian 9.

 How to install:
 -------------------